tom-newbold/ECM1400-COURSEWORK/README.md

 - sched_news_update_repeat() >> recursively schedules update_news every 24 hours
 - schedule_news_updates() >> schedules update_news after an interval

+#### Docstrings

+Below are the docstrings for each module, and the contained functions

+##### main

+This module handles: the main flask application; incoming client requests
+(leading to scheduling/cancelling updates) and updates to the interface
+(by passsing values into the template).

+##### covid_data_handler

+This module handles: uk-covid-19 api requests; fetching up to date stats
+and scheduling stats updates.

+parse_csv_data(csv_filename: str) -> list:
+    Returns list of strings for rows in the file.

+    Args:
+        csv_filename: Filename of static csv file

+    Returns:
+        Lines from file

 ---

 ## Other Details